ixxan/blog/_posts/2024-12-27-low-resource-speech-uyghur.md

 * [TTS](https://huggingface.co/ixxan/mms-tts-uig-script_arabic-UQSpeech)

 ### OpenAI Whisper
-While OpenAI’s Whisper model is not available in Uyghur, it is available for Uzbek.
+While OpenAI’s Whisper model is not available for Uyghur, it is available for Uzbek.
 I fine-tuned the Uzbek whisper-small model for Uyghur using approximately 20 hours of training speech from Common Voice and the THUYG20 dataset.
 This resulted in a 10.9% CER on Common Voice and 4.9% CER on THUYG20.
 My models are available for inference:
 * [Whisper-Small-Uyghur-Common-Voice](https://huggingface.co/ixxan/whisper-small-uyghur-common-voice)
 * [Whisper-Small-Uyghur-THUGY20](https://huggingface.co/ixxan/whisper-small-uyghur-thugy20)